The Path To Whang Od

 Our journey started all the way from Makati.
-Our group met-up near Centris Mall in Quezon city.
+Our group met-up near Centris Mall in Quezon City.
 From there, we traveled all the way up to Buscalan – an almost 10-hour drive from the metro, passing by the Banaue rice terraces.
-Then having a short stop in Bontoc, where we had our breakfast.
+Then have a shortstop in Bontoc, where we had our breakfast.

 A SCENIC TRIP

-Travelling through mountain province to reach Buscalan is one of the most scenic trip you can take in the Philippines.
+Traveling through mountain province to reach Buscalan is one of the most scenic trips you can take in the Philippines.
 You’ll be rewarded by views of the Cordilleras and the famed Banaue rice terraces.
-These ancient marvels dates back to 1000 BC and is said to be largely made by hand, created by the ancestors of the indigenous people of the Ifugao.
+These ancient marvels date back to 1000 BC and are said to be largely made by hand.
+They were created by the ancestors of the indigenous people of the Ifugao.
 They are referred to as the “Eighth Wonder Of the World” and up to this day, it’s beauty is still well-preserved and is simply a sight to behold.

 THE PATH TO WHANG OD

 The journey to see Apo Whang-Od is a pilgrimage, people say.
 Speaking from what we’ve experienced, I say it definitely is.
 One would need to travel several hours by land, (and/or even by plane) depending on where you’re coming from.